2026-07-07

 "Translation is never an isolated service.
 It's one step in a broader content management process.
-To keep meaning consistent, you need a platform that connects all those steps, not just a tool that performs one," says Leena Peltoma, Global Solutions Manager at Acolad.
+To keep meaning consistent, you need a platform that connects all those steps, not just a tool that performs one."

-"In a platform environment, translation isn’t an afterthought.
-It’s integrated into the workflow, so linguistic assets - from term bases to tone guides - are automatically applied across all content."
+"In a platform environment, translation isn't an afterthought.
+It's integrated into the workflow, so linguistic assets, from term bases to tone guides, are automatically applied across all content."

 Leena Peltomaa